quality icon

 Average car insurance cost in Oregon by age of the driver

-Age plays a significant role in determining auto insurance rates.
-Teenagers have a higher chance of being involved in a car accident compared to any other age group.
-In Oregon, the average annual rate for young drivers is $2,589, whereas for seniors, it is $1,685.
-The rate for young drivers exceeds that of senior drivers by $904.
+Age plays a significant role in determining auto insurance premiums.
+Teenagers have a higher likelihood of being involved in car accidents compared to other age groups.
+The average annual rate for young drivers in Oregon is $2,589, whereas for seniors, it’s $1,685.
+The rate for young drivers surpasses that of senior drivers by $904.

-Statistics show that young drivers are more likely to be involved in vehicle accidents than more seasoned drivers.
-As a result, they are classified as high-risk individuals and are more expensive to insure.
-This classification is primarily due to tendencies such as speeding and limited on-road experience.
-However, premiums begin to increase again around the age of 70, as certain aspects of aging may impact driving capabilities.
+Based on statistical data, young drivers are at a higher risk of being involved in vehicle accidents compared to more seasoned drivers.
+Consequently, they are categorized as high-risk drivers, leading to higher insurance costs.
+Factors such as speeding and limited road experience contribute to this high-risk classification.
+However, premiums begin to increase again around age 70, as certain age-related factors can impact driving capabilities.

 Average car insurance cost in Oregon for young drivers